 You have limited time and resources and need to create a website quickly.

-You want your site to be compatible across a wide range of devices.
+You want your site to be compatible across a wide range of devices and web browsers.

 You can fit all your content on one linear page.

 You want a faster-loading page and better website performance.